relagit/commits/spec/index.md

 | `type`        |    ✅    | The type of commit.
 This can be `fix`, `feat` or any other type.      |
 | `description` |    ❌    | A short description of the commit.                                    |

+Commit messages **must** be written in the imperative present tense.
+For example, "Add pizza" instead of "Added pizza".

+They must specify the scope of the commit, and the type of commit.
+The scope can be a file, directory, or a package.
+The type can be `fix`, `feat` or any other type.

+The commit message **may** be prefixed with a `!` to indicate a breaking change.

 # Examples

 The initial commit to the `main` branch.